Megaraptor: Skull, lower jaw, and dentition

 The skull of Megaraptor is known primarily from a single juvenile specimen, MUCPv 595, which preserves both premaxillae and maxillae, nasals, a left frontal, and a partial braincase, though some elements are known from MUCPv 1353.
 The skull was fairly gracile and weak compared to that of other theropods, possibly a consequence of the development of more powerful and mobile forelimbs and thus a decreased reliance on the skull for predation.
 The premaxilla is fairly small and bears several large foramina, as in many tyrannosauroids.
 The maxilla is long and subtriangular, and has a combination of coelurosaur traits, such as the lengthening of the anterior (front) maxillary ramus, and allosauroid traits, such as the straightness of the dorsal (upper) margin.
 At the same time, there are traits that match neither group, such as the overall morphology of the maxillary ramus.
 The nasals were paired and unfused, though this may be attributed to the juvenile nature of the known skull.
 Similarly, the nasal rugosities present in many other basal tetanurans are absent, though this may again be due to the specimen's age upon death.
 The frontal is quadrangular, with a wide supratemporal fossa, bound by a strong ridge which contacted that of the opposite frontal, very similar to the condition seen in tyrannosauroids and unlike that of allosauroids.
 The braincase, too, has a mosaic of coelurosaur (particularly tyrannosauroid) and allosauroid traits.
 This resembles the pattern seen in tyrannosauroids.
-Allesio Ciaffi et al., in 2025, used allometry to determine that the skull of a fully mature M. namunhuaiquii would likely have been deeper and more robust than that of MUCPv 595, and that the orbits (eye sockets) would have proportionally been smaller.
+Allesio Ciaffi and colleagues, in 2025, used allometry to determine that the skull of a fully mature M. namunhuaiquii would likely have been deeper and more robust than that of MUCPv 595, and that the orbits (eye sockets) would have proportionally been smaller.
 They did, however, note the caveat that much of M. namunhuaiquii's postcranial skeleton (the elements posterior to the skull, or behind it) contradicts what might be assumed based on allometry alone, and that the same may apply to cranial elements.
 Based on allometric trends in Murusraptor and tyrannosaurids, it is possible that the frontal bones of megaraptorids such as M. namunhuaiquii would have become wider, deeper, and shorter with age.